Finite-sample analysis of M-estimators using self-concordance: Assumptions and examples

-With~$\eta = X^\T\theta$, we have a conditional GLM for $Y$ given~$\eta = X^\T\theta$.
-Some remarks are in order. \begin{itemize} \item Note that the second and third derivatives of $\ell(y,\eta)$ with respect to $\eta$ coincide with those of $a(\cdot)$, hence $\ell$ satisfies the basic smoothness/convexity assumption whenever $a(\cdot)$ is three times differentiable (note that~$a(\cdot)$ is necessarily convex).
-Moreover, the derivatives of the cumulant are equal to the central moments of $Y$.
-In particular,
+Note that the second and third derivatives of $\ell(y,\eta)$ with respect to $\eta$ coincide with those of $a(\cdot)$, hence $\ell$ satisfies the basic smoothness/convexity assumption whenever $a(\cdot)$ is three times differentiable (as such,~$a(\cdot)$ must be convex).
+In fact, the cumulant derivatives correspond to the central moments of~$Y$:

 where~$\E_\eta[\cdot]$ is expectation with respect to the distribution with negative log-likelihood given by~\eqref{def:glm}.
 Hence, Assumption~\ref{ass:gsc-true} states precisely that the \textit{skewness} of the model distribution is bounded by a constant uniformly over $\eta \in \Rp$.
-This is the case in the \emph{exponential response} GLM where~$Y \sim \Exp(\eta)$ and~$a(\eta) = -\log(\eta)$ defined on~$\Rp = \R^+$. \item On the other hand, Assumption~\ref{ass:gsc-fake} is satisfied whenever the third absolute central moment of~$Y$ is uniformly bounded by the variance of~$Y$, without the~${3}/{2}$ power.
-This is the case in \emph{Poisson regression:}~$Y \sim \text{Poisson}(\lambda)$ with~$\lambda = \exp(\eta)$; then~$b(y) = -\log(y!)$ and~$a(\eta) = \exp(\eta)$ so that~$a'''(\eta) = a''(\eta)$.
-This model is appropriate for count data where the rate of arrival itself depends multiplicatively on the canonical parameter~$\eta$; see, e.g.,~\cite{christensen2006log}.\footnotemark
+This is the case in the \emph{exponential response} GLM where~$Y \sim \Exp(\eta)$ and~$a(\eta) = -\log(\eta)$ defined on~$\Rp = \R^+$.